workpatterns/technical-challenge/README.md

 ## WorkPatterns Technical Challenge

+Thanks for doing the WorkPatterns Challenge!
+The challenge consists of a simple app to which you'll add new functionality.
+There is no strict deadline for this challenge.
+The goal of this challenge is to assess your code quality, attention to detail & overall problem-solving ability.

-In this challenge you will add new functionality to the codebase in this repository.
-Please fork the repository with your solution to the challenge and email us a link to your fork.
-There is no strict deadline for this challenge, but it should take no more than 4 hours to complete.
+Please fork the repository with your solution to the challenge and email dmitri@workpatterns.com a link to your fork.

 ## Problem Statement

 A key element of WorkPatterns is the discussion topic, which represents something that a user wants to discuss with their teammates.
 Discussion topics can be created, marked complete, deleted and have subtopics added to them, as shown in the video below:
 ![Alt Text](https://i.imgur.com/xY0UHVC.gif)

 In this challenge, you will take a very simple application that can only create discussion topics and mark them as complete, and add three new pieces of functionality: